Is your computer desktop a complete mess? Here is a simple way to create digital zen and organize it in 5 minutes to get your productivity back.

 How Organizing Your Computer Desktop Will Help Your Productivity

-When you open your laptop are you staring at a cluttered screen with pictures of your kids and random files and folders that are scattered willy nilly.
+When you open your laptop are you staring at a cluttered screen with pictures of your kids and random files and folders that are scattered willy nilly?
 (Yes, I said willy nilly.)

 Believe it or not, a messy computer desktop is affecting your productivity AND it is costing you time and energy.

-The chaos that you see above is what I call eye pollution.
-The background and the randomness is so busy that it is mentally exhausting, even if you don't realize it.
+The background and the randomness is so busy that it is mentally exhausting, even if you don’t realize it.

-Things quickly get out of hand.
+But things can quickly get out of hand.

 Luckily, there is a better way.
 You can organize your computer desktop to work FOR you, not against you.